Refugee Action & BRR

 We started working with Refugee Action (and subsequently with Bristol Refugee Rights) in 2014 after (for the first time ever!) finding ourselves with a little bit of extra money that didn’t immediately need to go straight back into the business.

-Of the whole spectrum of charitable causes we could support, helping refugees probably isn’t the easiest or the most glamorous choice, but it’s one that we’re sure our small contributions will have the greatest impact on people’s lives and has the most relevance to us as a business.
+Of the whole spectrum of charitable causes we could support, helping refugees probably isn’t the most fashionable or the most glamorous choice, but it’s one that we’re sure our small contributions will have the greatest impact on people’s lives and has the most relevance to us as a business.

-Refugee Action are a small charity that give practical support to refugees and asylum seekers once they’re in the UK with all sorts of things like finding local language classes, getting people involved in volunteering and being active in the community, help finding medical care and all the other practicalities which are so hard when you’re isolated and alone in an unfamiliar country (and to be completely honest it doesn’t seem to be work that anybody else is queuing up to do).
+Bristol Refugee Rights are a small charity that give practical support to refugees and asylum seekers once they’re in our city with all sorts of things like language classes, getting people involved in volunteering and being active in the community, help finding medical care and all the other practicalities which are so hard when you’re isolated and alone in an unfamiliar country.

-We’re certainly not campaigners or activists and we don’t get involved with the politics and complexities of the asylum process, but we view the subject from two perspectives:
+We’re not campaigners or activists, and we don't get involved with the politics and complexities of the asylum process, but we view the subject with a simple perspective:

 Of course not everyone can or even should be accommodated permanently and in cases where people have to be sent back the process should be done with as much dignity and respect as possible.
 The fact that this country has for centuries given people fleeing persecution and conflict a safe place where they’re protected by law and treated with tolerance and respect is something we should all be proud of and be happy to continue.

 The other reason for us to support them is simply that welcoming refugees is good for business!
 Numerous studies have shown beyond any doubt that people arriving in this country from overseas have had a hugely positive economic impact as they start businesses, raise families and most importantly from our point of view, share their food with all of us and contribute to the enhancements to our national cuisine!